sequinstream/sequin/README.md

 Sequin keeps your data in your Postgres database.
 You can use your existing database in a new way without copying the data to a new system or mastering a new technology.

-Sequin connects to any Postgres database via the Write Ahead Log (WAL).
+Sequin connects to any Postgres database via both direct table reads (i.e. `select`) and the Write Ahead Log (WAL).
 Consumers can start processing rows at any point in the table.
 Sequin turns the table's rows and changes into a stream of messages.
 Sequin buffers messages to ensure they are delivered and allow for replays and rewinds.
 You can read those messages over an HTTP interface similar to SQS, or Sequin can push changes to you via webhooks.

 Sequin is open source.
 You can run Sequin in its own Docker container or as a sidecar container in your existing deployment.